goldenratio/console-browsers-gamepad/nintendo/readme.md

 1. Other buttons do not trigger key events.
-2. Analog stick does not triggger mouse move event.
+2. Analog stick does not triggger any event.
 It scrolls page.
 3. Touch events are supported on the bottom screen.

 ###### Related links: